-The library reference service offers bibliographic instruction for upper level classes to assist students in beginning a research project.
-The faculty and staff also provide individual assistance to students in finding information, using CD ROM databases, and using microform readers.
+The library's reference service offers instruction for students in the use of library resources, and assistance in beginning a research project.
+The library faculty and staff also provide assistance to students in finding information, using on-line databases, and utilizing microform readers.